 - Twist ties or rubber bands: These can be used to secure cords, straws, or chopsticks.

-7 Tips for Packing Small Kitchen Appliances
+7 Tips for Packing Small Kitchen Appliances for Moving

 - Dismantle: Get your major appliances, and remove all the loose parts from its body.
 This includes blending attachments, toaster oven racks, baking trays, blades, detachable cords, etc. Wash and dry everything except the cords.
 You will be packing these dismantled parts individually, so keep them separate.